 Historical archaeology is important to the identity of local communities.
-As a consequence, Archaeology receives continual requests for expert assistance and research.
+As a consequence, Archaeology receives regular requests for expert assistance and research.
 These are some of the major historical archaeological projects initated by community request.

 2015-2017: Clamor Schurmann and the Barngarla Language School, Port Lincoln.This project was intitated by the Barngarla community, for whom this is an important historical site.

 2014-2018: The archaeology of Willow Court, Tasmania.
 This project was initiated by the Derwent Valley Council, who want to preserve this signficant site and interpret it for future generations.

 2014-2015: The archaeology of the Magpie Gully ruin, Sturt Gorge, for the Friends of Sturt Gorge, who wanted to know more about the ruin and interpret it for visitors to the park.

 2009-2013: Excavations at the site of Mary Mackillop's school in Penola in conjunction with the Mackillop Interpretive Centre and the Sisters of St Joseph.

 2010-2013: Excavations at the site of the Seven Stars Hotel in Malala in conjunction with the Malala Museum and the Mallala and District Historical Committee.

 2004-2012: Archaeology of air raid shelters at the Repatriation General Hospital, Adelaide.
 This project was initiated by Repat staff who wanted to find out whether any traces remained of the WWII air raid shelters reputed to lie beneath the hospital grounds.